Rizwaan-Max/taskflow-manager-/README.md

-# TaskFlow Manager
+# WORKLOOP

-A comprehensive full-stack task and finance management application built with React, TypeScript, and Supabase.
+A comprehensive productivity and finance management platform built with React, TypeScript, and Supabase.

 ## Features